 But not all of us want to install another app on our smartphones.
 What to do?
 I can’t tell you how to live your life, but what I do is abandon that business and go look for a more sensible alternative that leaves their website accessible on mobile.
 There are many of them.
 So, I just stop using the offending company.

 Now, similar to the dated websites that still run on older standards and so are incompatible with modern mobile Web browsers are another set of websites that are deliberately designed to not be mobile-friendly.
 I do not know why anyone wants to do this in 2021, but such websites exist.

 It is sacrilegious.
 Personally, I abandon the offending website.
-There is often noting I am looking for their that cannot be found elsewhere.
+There is often nothing I am looking for there that cannot be found elsewhere.
 This is not just a mobile-friendly world; this is a mobile-first world.
 Anyone executing their websites contrary to that does not deserve joy.

 Also, you may be unable to open a particular website on your phone if the website administrator has blocked your IP address.
 But if this is the issue, you will also not be able to access the website on your PC/laptop using the same Internet connection.

 What you can do if you can’t open certain websites on your phone

 Here is a quick rundown of some steps you can take to troubleshoot things if you cannot open a website on your smartphone browser.

 - Check to make sure that your phone has an active internet connection.